Gapped Lineon and Fracton Models on Graphs: Anisotropic Laplacian model on a graph

-Let us discuss the robustness of the low-energy theory.
-In order to address this question we should look for local operators acting in the space of ground states.
-The only operators that act nontrivially on the ground states are $\tilde W(a)$ and $\tilde W_z(a)$ of \eqref{ZNanisolap-opstilde}, and similarly, $W(a)$ and $W_z(a)$.
-All of them are extended operators with supports spanning over the graph or over $L_z$ sites in the $z$-direction.
-Since there are no local operators that act nontrivially in the space of ground states, the anisotropic $\mathbb Z_N$ Laplacian model is robust.
-We can deform the microscopic model with local operators and as long as their coefficients are small enough, the low-energy theory does not change.
+Since there are no finitely-supported operators that act nontrivially in the space of ground states, the anisotropic $\mathbb Z_N$ Laplacian model is robust.
+We can deform the microscopic model with finitely-supported operators.
+As long as their coefficients are small enough, they map to localized deformations of the low-energy theory.
+However, since there are no local point-like operators acting in the low-energy theory, it cannot change.